Yun-L/Anzu-Bot/README.md

 ### Installation

-1. install the pip packages from requirements.txt
+1. Install the pip packages from requirements.txt
+2. Install FFmpeg and make sure the executable is in your PATH